 Haven't heard the term?
 Neither did we until recently.
 When you look at a classic slot, it's clear it requires no special skill set to play it.
 You place your bet, push the spin button and wait for the outcome.
 This can get pretty stale after a while.
 In order to bring back the fun in slots and attract the younger audience, developers have invented skill-based slot machines.

 Just like the name suggests, these slots require a bit of skill and technological know-how in order to be played.
 Nothing too complicated for millennials and kids born in the 90s.
 However, if you read expert opinions on this groundbreaking invention, skill-based slots are not exclusively intended for millennials.
 In fact, slot players of all ages are adapting to the brave new world and are playing these new slots quite more often.
-If you’d like to try your luck in online slots, this official website has a great collection.

 How Do Skill-Based Slots Work?